dankelley/dek_blog/_posts/2014-06-15-nonlinear-oscillator.md

 ![](/dek_blog/docs/assets/images/2014-06-15-nonlinear-oscillator_files/unnamed-chunk-3-1.png)

-Here is a much more nonlinear situation, with *a=1.999*.
-Hm, this has quite a different character, doesn't it?
-It is still repeating, but with what seems to be about a factor of 2 increase in period.
-And it no longer looks sinusoidal, with these broad peaks and valleys.
+Now, let's try a much more nonlinear situation, with *a=1.999*.
+As the following shows this system has quite a different character.
+Yes, it is still repeating, so it has not lost that behaviour.
+But the period has approximately doubled, and the peaks and valleys are now distinctly flatter than for a sinusoidal system.

 ```R
 oscillator(1.999)